ircashem/Avyukt/README.md

 # Evasion
 You will get a view like this when you enter the Evasion Menu

-I recommend to use In-Built Avyukt Payloads as they are Undetectable and ByPass many Famous Anti Viruses.
+I recommend to use In-Built Avyukt Payloads as they are Undetectable and Bypasses many Famous Anti Viruses.

+Please make sure that the Framework is still under Beta Developement, More Upgrades and Updates are going to come soon

 # Handlers
 You will see a view like this after you enter the Handler Menu